msuganthan/aws-solution-architect/docs/32-high-availability.md

 2. We should run instances in another regions.
 We can route traffic to another Region via **Route53**
 3. We should use **Auto Scaling Groups** to increase the amount of instances to meet the demand of traffic
 4. We should use **Auto Scaling Groups** to ensure a minimum amount of instances are running and have **ELB** route traffic to healthy instances.
-5. We should use **CLoudFront** to cache static content for faster delivery in nearby regions.
+5. We should use **CloudFront** to cache static content for faster delivery in nearby regions.
 We can also run out instances in nearby regions and route traffic using a geolocation policy in **Route53**

 <img src="../images/high-availability/ha-arch.png" alt="">